Catechesis and Sacraments

 There are classes in the Catholic faith for adults on Thursdays at 7:30 p.m. in the parish hall of Holy Family Church, taught by one of the Fathers of the Oratory.
 They are intended for inquirers, for those intending to be baptized or received into full communion with the Catholic Church, and also for Catholics who would like to deepen their understanding of their faith.
 There is no fee.
 There is no pressure.
 Feel free to join the classes at any time.

 Formed.org is an online resource that allows access to many Catholic e-books, films, and other materials.
-Parishioners can access this content by using the Parish Code “CGMJJW” to register and start accessing these materials free of charge!
+Parishioners can access this content by setting up a free account.
+You will need to give the website an e-mail address and then tell them that you belong to Holy Family Parish in Toronto.

 Please note that it is through the parish that you need to enrol your child for courses in sacramental preparation.
 Being registered in a Catholic School does not mean that he or she is automatically enrolled.